Integrating Green Infrastructure into Lille’s urban landscape

 (Sub)urban residential area

 The natural heritage and landscape of Lille is varied, composed of parks, gardens, wastelands and wetlands, soils and fortifications – each a reservoir of biodiversity.
-Yet, the pressure of urbanisation is placing these under threat, with the increase in grey infrastructure enhancing future risks associated with flooding, drought, and heat stress.
-More green infrastructure (GI) needs to be integrated into Lille’s urban landscape to mitigate these risks.
+Yet, the pressure of urbanisation is places these under threat.
+The increase in grey infrastructure enhances risks such as flooding, drought, and heat stress.
+In this pilot more green infrastructure (GI) has been integrated into Lille’s urban landscape to mitigate these risks.

-The focus of the project will be the implementation of a package of individual greening projects in priority areas and neighbourhoods, identified in relation to three key factors:
+The project consisted of the implementation of a package of individual greening projects in priority areas and neighbourhoods, identified in relation to three key factors:

 1. Heat-stress levels;